MicrosoftDocs/office-docs-powershell/sharepoint/docs-conceptual/sharepoint-pnp/sharepoint-pnp-cmdlets.md

 # PnP PowerShell overview

 SharePoint Patterns and Practices (PnP) contains a library of PowerShell commands (PnP PowerShell) that allows you to perform complex provisioning and artifact management actions towards SharePoint.
-The commands use CSOM and can work against both SharePoint Online as SharePoint On-Premises.
+The commands use CSOM and can work against both SharePoint Online and SharePoint On-Premises.

 ![SharePoint Patterns and Practices](https://devofficecdn.azureedge.net/media/Default/PnP/sppnp.png)